lwhiteley/AngularLogExtender/docs/docs.md

 ### Params:

 * **boolean** *flag* - when passed true or flag is not set, it forces log-ex to use the default log prefix

+## configureLogFilters(customConfig)

+Used to configure the filter feature configuration when logging out objects This will merge provided configs with the default and also validate that the fields are usable by the feature

+### Params:

+* **Object** *customConfig* - config object to override/merge with default config

 ## $get()